New York State Route 347: 21st century improvements

-Extensions
+Construction on the project resumed in the 2020s.
+As of April 2024, the project is in the sixth phase, with construction anticipated to be completed by the end of the year.

+Extension proposals

 For six years, the western terminus of NY 347 was at the then-county-maintained Veterans Memorial Highway.
 The state acquired the Veterans Memorial Highway on March 29, 1972, placing both termini of NY 347 at state highways.
-Originally, the state of New York had planned on building a spur between the Long Island Expressway (Interstate 495) and the Smithtown Bypass.
+Originally, the state of New York had planned on building a spur between the Long Island Expressway (Interstate 495) and Smithtown Bypass.
 The location of the terminus was intended to be between exits 55 and 56, although some maps have indicated that the terminus was to be at or just west of exit 55.
 The southern half of Simeon Woods Road (unsigned NY 901A) follows part of the spur's proposed path.
 The plan was cancelled in 1977, at which time the NY 347 designation was extended westward along NY 454 to the interchange with the Northern State Parkway.

 Another extension was planned by the Suffolk County Department of Public Works in the early 1980s.
 The highway, known as the North Brookhaven Expressway and proposed as CR 26, would have begun west of Pipe–Stave Hollow Road and ended at the intersection of NY 25A and William Floyd Parkway (CR 46).
 This idea was never carried out due to community opposition.
 A very faint vestige lives on, however, in the Rocky Point Bypass section of NY 25A, which was constructed in the late 1990s.